ray-project/ray/doc/source/ray-core/placement-group.rst

       # Create GPU actors on a gpu bundle.
       gpu_actors = [GPUActor.options(
+          scheduling_strategy=PlacementGroupSchedulingStrategy(
             placement_group=pg,
             # This is the index from the original list.
             # This index is set to -1 by default, which means any available bundle.
-          placement_group_bundle_index=0) # Index of gpu_bundle is 0.
+            placement_group_bundle_index=0 # Index of gpu_bundle is 0.
+          )
       .remote() for _ in range(2)]

       # Create extra_resource actors on a extra_resource bundle.
       extra_resource_actors = [extra_resource_task.options(
+          scheduling_strategy=PlacementGroupSchedulingStrategy(
             placement_group=pg,
             # This is the index from the original list.
             # This index is set to -1 by default, which means any available bundle.
             placement_group_bundle_index=1) # Index of extra_resource_bundle is 1.
+          )
       .remote() for _ in range(2)]

 .. tabbed:: Java